RichardD31415/Reactive.js/pros-cons.md

 - Can be inserted into content to display changing values with text interpolation
 - Can use attribute binding to change the attribute values of elements
 - Can use expressions for more complex functionality in attribute binding
-- Under 500 lines of code
+- Under 600 lines of code

 ---

 CONS:

-- Lacking some of the advanced functionality that full blown frameworks have
+- Lacking the advanced functionality that full blown frameworks have, like:
+  - Template rendering updates (think v-for or v-if)
+  - Component functionality
+  - Router functionality
 - Not as optimized
-- Lacking template rendering updates (think v-for or v-if)
+- Lacking the ability to bind multiple reactives to an elements single attribute or text interpolation:
+  - Lacking multi-binding to a single attribute ([ attribute ]="bindingString1 bindingString2")
+  - Lacking multi-binding to text interpolation ( {{ bindingString1 bindingString2 }} )
+  - Note: you can still attach multiple bindings to a single element, but the bindings must be different types (input, click, text interpolation, attribute)